GfSE/SAF-Specification/viewpoints/System-Functional-Refinement-Viewpoint.md

 ## Example
 ![Detect and Report Fire](../diagrams/Detect-and-Report-Fire.svg)
 ## Purpose
-The System Functional Refinement Viewpoint analyses decomposition of System Functions into System Partial Functions Usage in detail.
+The System Functional Refinement Viewpoint analyses decomposition of System Functions into System Partial Functions in order achieve understanding and agreement about the System functions sufficient to derive system  requirements.
 ## Applicability
-The System Functional Refinement Viewpoint supports [tbd].
+The System Functional Refinement Viewpoint supports the "Define System Requirements" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§4.3] defining System Functions level.
+The System Functional Refinement Viewpoint contributes to the System Function definition.
 ## Stakeholder
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
 * How are the system functions decomposed into sub-functions decomposed?
 * What is the breakdown of functions into sub-functions?
 ## Presentation
-Activity Diagram featuring System Partial Functions.
+Activity Diagram featuring System Partial Functions, functional exchange between partial functions.
+There are explicitely no Swimlanes and no allocations to structure.

 ## Profile Model Reference
 ## Input from other Viewpoints